slevithan/regex/README.md

   </tr>
 </table>

-*Atomized* means that e.g., in default context, `${x}*` matches any number of the value specified by `x`, and not just its last token.
-In character class context, set operators (union, subtraction, intersection) apply to the entire atom. *Sandboxed* means that the value never changes the meaning or error status of characters outside of the interpolation, and vice versa.
+- *Atomized* means that that something is treated as a complete unit; it isn't related to the *atomic groups* feature.
+Example: In default context, `${x}*` matches any number of the value specified by `x`, and not just its last token.
+In character class context, set operators (union, subtraction, intersection) apply to the entire atom.

-> [!NOTE]
+- *Sandboxed* means that the value can't change the meaning or error status of characters outside of the interpolation, and vice versa.

 > The implementation details vary for how `Regex.make` accomplishes sandboxing and atomization, based on the details of the specific pattern.
 But the concepts should always hold up.

 ## 🕹️ Use